kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 Like all RESTful APIs, results are returned as a JSON object.
 It has two sections:

-1. `results`--an arrray of results matchiing the search criteria.
+1. `results` &mdash; an arrray of results matchiing the search criteria.
 This is for non-count-returning queries.

 2. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.